 Trezor was the first hardware wallet to launch on the market.
 The founders of SatoshiLabs, Marek and Pavol, realised they were experiencing the same problem: trying to keep private keys and crypto assets safe from cybercriminals and opportunistic hackers.

 In 2012, they developed a prototype of a hardware wallet, which became the Trezor Model T.

 After raising investment in 2016, SatoshiLabs started designing something that was easy to use for consumers.
 Two years later, in 2018, the first Trezor Model Ts started to go on sale, named after Henry Ford’s Model T car, the world’s first affordable consumer vehicle, introduced to the world in 1908.

-Now in 2022, SatoshiLabs has a team of over 95 worldwide, and Trezor hardware wallets are supported, or sold in 220 countries and territories.
-As part of this range, the Model One and a range of hardware wallet accessories were launched.
+Now in 2022, SatoshiLabs has a team of over 95 worldwide, and Trezor hardware wallets are supported or sold in 220 countries and territories.
+The Model One and a range of hardware wallet accessories were launched as part of this range.